MongoDB Inc. (MDB) Shares Down Despite Recent Market Volatility

 MDB’s Market Performance

-MDB stock saw a decrease of -1.98% in the past week, with a monthly decline of -4.72% and a quarterly a decrease of 13.82%.
-The volatility ratio for the week is 4.83%, and the volatility levels for the last 30 days are 5.17% for MongoDB Inc. (MDB).
-The simple moving average for the last 20 days is -1.31% for MDB stock, with a simple moving average of -7.05% for the last 200 days.
+MDB’s stock has seen a -9.46% decrease for the week, with a 5.84% rise in the past month and a 15.35% gain in the past quarter.
+The volatility ratio for the week is 4.55%, and the volatility levels for the past 30 days are at 4.93% for MongoDB Inc. The simple moving average for the last 20 days is -5.10% for MDB stock, with a simple moving average of -10.12% for the last 200 days.

 Analysts’ Opinion of MDB